Pseudonyms used by Donald Trump: Background

-A writer for Fortune reported that Trump's father, Fred Trump, had used the pseudonym Mr. Green in business dealings.
+A writer for Fortune reported that Trump's father, Fred Trump, had used the pseudonym "Mr. Green" in business dealings.

 "John Barron" (1980s)

-Trump used the pseudonym "John Barron" (sometimes "John Baron") throughout the 1980s, with its earliest known usage in 1980 and its last acknowledgment in 1990.
-According to The Washington Post, the name was a "go-to alias when [Trump] was under scrutiny, in need of a tough front man or otherwise wanting to convey a message without attaching his own name to it."
-Barron would be introduced as a spokesperson for Trump.
+Trump used the alias "John Barron" (sometimes "John Baron") throughout the 1980s, with its earliest known usage in 1980 and its last acknowledgment in 1990.
+According to The Washington Post, the name was a "go-to alias when [Trump] was under scrutiny, in need of a tough front man or otherwise wanting to convey a message without attaching his own name to it".
+Barron would be introduced as a spokesperson for Trump, and is even described as a Vice President of The Trump Organization in an article by Robert D. McFadden.

-The pseudonym first appeared in a May 7, 1980 article where "John Barron, vice president of Trump Organization" spawned rumors of a $1 billion deal to buy the World Trade Center: "I don't know if it's going to happen or not, but it is a possibility".
-In a June 6, 1980 New York Times article, "Barron" defended Trump's controversial destruction of sculptures on the Bonwit Teller flagship store (now the site of Trump Tower) that he had promised to the Metropolitan Museum of Art.
+The alias first appeared in a May 7, 1980, article where "John Barron, vice president of Trump Organization" spawned rumors of a $1 billion deal to buy the World Trade Center: "I don't know if it's going to happen or not, but it is a possibility."
+A June 6, 1980, New York Times article quotes "John Baron[sic], a vice president of the Trump Organization" defending Trump's controversial destruction of sculptures on the Bonwit Teller flagship store (now the site of Trump Tower), which he had promised to the Metropolitan Museum of Art.
 The pseudonymous vice president acted as Trump's spokesperson for three days in that case.
 Trump continued to pose as "Barron" on occasion for the rest of the decade.
 In 1983, "Barron" told the press that Trump had decided not to purchase the Cleveland Indians.